frankwswang/Quiqbox.jl/docs/src/index.md

 # Quiqbox.jl

-**Quiqbox** is a quantum chemistry and quantum computing software package that starts off around Gaussian basis set optimization of molecular electronic-structure problems.
+**Quiqbox** is a quantum chemistry and quantum physics software package that starts off around Gaussian basis set optimization for electronic structure problems.
 Quiqbox is written in pure [Julia](https://julialang.org/).

 ## Features